euske/planpathplat/README.md

 ======================================

 I've been working on path planning for platformer games for a while.
-My original intension was to create a "scripted" character in a platformer game more easily, but it can have other interesting applications.
+My original intention was to create a "scripted" character in a platformer game more easily, but it can have other interesting applications.
 I have a working prototype and its source code.